 Practicum students are responsible for analyzing individual investments, making asset allocation decisions, trading, risk monitoring, and performance evaluation.
 An integral part of the course is a series of guest lectures from industry leaders (see section IV below).

 Currently the program focuses on a portfolio of equities (including long-only as well as long/short strategies).

-In addition to enrolling in the practicum, asset management program students must register for a set of pre-requisite (2) and co-requisite (4) courses during the yearlong practicum.
+In addition to enrolling in the practicum, asset management program students must register for a set of pre-requisite (2) and co-requisite (3 or 4) courses during the yearlong practicum.
 A brochure describing the Practicum can be found here.

 Syllabus for AMP I (FINC 933 — Spring 2014)

 Syllabus for AMP II (FINC 934 — Autumn 2013)

 Syllabus for AMP III (FINC 935 — Winter 2014)

 Syllabus for AMP IV (FINC 936 — Spring 2014)